timdadd/simpleMS/README.md

 * Install GoLang
 * Install Docker - make sure you can run docker without root privileges by adding your user name to docker groups.
 * git clone the repository somewhere on your PC

-### Running locally
-> 💡 Recommended if you're planning to develop the application or giving it a try on your local cluster.

 ### Install tools to run a Kubernetes cluster locally:
 * kubectl